fabric8-analytics/cli-tools/docs/cli_README.md

 - Use `--client=jenkins/tekton/intellij` for telemetry purposes.
 - Use `--json` flag to feed output to subsequent subsystems.

 > CLI needs Project dependencies to be installed in same namespace as its execution.
-If Pipeline has multiple tasks, ideal way is to use Volumes to install dependencies.
+If Pipeline has multiple tasks, recommended way is to use Volumes to install dependencies.

 Examples of Projects using CLI:
     - Jenkins: https://github.com/jenkinsci/redhat-codeready-dependency-analysis-plugin